 A.3 Collaboration scenario 2:

-Editor’s NOTE: Detailed text to be added
+Figure A.3-1 shows the architecture variant for the collaboration scenario 2 when MNO provides the trusted WebRTC functions such as ICE function.
+It also contains the configuration function to support the network-assisted WebRTC sessions over 5G system.

 Figure A.3-1: Derivative 5G-RTC architecture for collaboration scenario 2

-Editor’s NOTE: RTC-4m interface is present only when the ICE function contains the TURN server in CS-2.
+NOTE: RTC-4m interface is present only when the ICE function contains the TURN server in this scenario.

 A.4 Collaboration scenario 3:

-Editor’s NOTE: Diagram and discussion are under the developments
+Figure A.4-1 shows the architecture variant for the collaboration scenario 3 when MNO hosts the WebRTC sessions by providing the trusted WebRTC signalling server in 5G-RTC AS.
+In addition, trusted media server is present in 5G-RTC AS to support SFU and MCU functionality.

 Figure A.4-1: Derivative 5G-RTC architecture for collaboration scenario 3x